-Automated Teller Machine or ATM fraud is on the rise according to some reports and there are discussions around which ATMs are most vulnerable, how cash machine fraud happens, why, and how we can prevent and detect ATM fraud.
+Automated Teller Machine or ATM fraud is on the rise according to some reports and there are discussions around which ATMs are most vulnerable, how cash machine fraud happens, why, and how we can prevent and detect ATM frauds.
 There are a few types of ATMs from which people can withdraw money from their checking, savings, and investment accounts.
 These cash machines can be bank owned, independent, or point of sale devices at a retail store.
 It is reported that bank owned ATMs account for about 80% of all ATM frauds and that the combination of stolen debit cards and related Personal Identification Number or PIN are often responsible to empty bank accounts quickly over the weekend when the banks are closed.

 We have mentioned before that the economy, organized crime, cash liquidity and weak security aspects of the ATMs are the major contributors to the rise in ATM fraud.
 Before we discuss these fraud elements, consider the fact that skimming devices which are used to steal card information are much more sophisticated now and seem to always be one step ahead as we continue to react to ATM risks while considering the costs.

-Now let’s discuss the above mentioned fraud elements and what we can do collectively to fight ATM fraud.
+Now let’s discuss the above mentioned fraud elements and what we can do to collectively fight ATM fraud.
 First of all, although we hear that bank owned ATMs account for 80% or more of all ATM fraud cases, it is important to note that bank ATMs are also used in 80% of all ATM transactions.
 Therefore, it is important to note that we are still better off using bank ATMs as they are safer than other types of ATMs such as the ones placed in liquor stores.

 There are many things that individuals as well as ATM owners can do to reduce the ATM risks such as better monitoring of the ATMs for unauthorized installation of skimming devices.
 It is reported that most skimming devices are placed on ATMs during the early hours of the weekend when banks close for at least one day.
 A continuous monitoring of the cash machines can greatly reduce the risk of unauthorized device installation as it can not only deter criminals away from such ATMs but they can also help with investigations after suspicious activities are detected.